polito-WA-2024/.github/profile/README.md

 ## Class hours

+**NB: Lab rooms do NOT have computers installed.
+To participate it is necessary to use YOUR OWN LAPTOP.
+It can be connected to the numerous electric plugs and to the WiFi network.**

-See the _Schedule_ for detailed information and variations.
+See the detailed _Schedule_ for each day topics and variations.

 | Day      | Hour        | Location | Type          | Note               |
 |----------|-------------|----------|---------------|--------------------|